Image

 At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.

-Call (314) 900-HELP or contact us online for a case evaluation with an experienced Platte County, MO manslaughter defense attorney.
+Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Platte County, MO.

 View Service Areas